maxkai1303/iBadminton/Pods/Eureka/README.md

 You can see how the rest of custom operators are implemented [here](https://github.com/xmartlabs/Eureka/blob/master/Source/Core/Operators.swift).

 It's up to you to decide if you want to use Eureka custom operators or not.

-#### How to set up your form from a storyboard
-The form is always displayed in a `UITableView`.
-You can set up your view controller in a storyboard and add a UITableView where you want it to be and then connect the outlet to FormViewController's `tableView` variable.
-This allows you to define a custom frame (possibly with constraints) for your form.

-All of this can also be done by programmatically changing frame, margins, etc. of the `tableView` of your FormViewController.

 <!--- In file -->
 [Introduction]: #introduction